A Naomi Paper Co. Wedding

 I designed our wedding invitations before we even met.

 Months before I met my husband, I was participating in a design challenge on Minted to create a wedding invitation that could be used as a template for other couples.
-The deadline for the challenge was due at midnight and I had nothing, so I repurposed the floral elements in my Be Thou My Vision print to quickly make a design to submit.
+The deadline for the challenge was due at midnight and I had nothing, so I repurposed the floral elements in my one of my art prints to quickly make a design to submit.
 Only there was one problem: the due date had been 10am that morning—I missed it!
 In turn, I was left with a wedding invitation for no one, and a heap of disappointment.
 I nearly deleted the design, but decided to hoard the file anyway in case one of my friends would get engaged in the near future.

 In between then and meeting my husband, I repurposed that same floral pattern to make the Thank You letterpress greeting card.
 I fell in LOVE with how the design and pattern looked letterpress printed, and loved working with Bay View Printing Company in the process.